renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/plugins.md

 - If both `os` and `arch` under `selector` match the current platform, search will stop and the platform will be used.
 - If `selector` is not present, the platform will be used.
 - If `os` matches and there is no more specific `arch` match, the platform will be used.
-- If no `platform` match is found, Trivy will exit with an error.
+- If no `platform` match is found, Vul will exit with an error.

-After determining platform, Trivy will download the execution file from `uri` and store it in the plugin cache.
+After determining platform, Vul will download the execution file from `uri` and store it in the plugin cache.
-When the plugin is called via Trivy CLI, `bin` command will be executed.
+When the plugin is called via Vul CLI, `bin` command will be executed.

 The plugin is responsible for handling flags and arguments.
 Any arguments are passed to the plugin from the `vul` command.